ovh/docs/pages/public_cloud/integrations/prefect_guide_01_getting_started/guide.en-gb.md

 ### Store your keys securely in a .env file

 API keys are sensitive pieces of information.
-Hardcoding them directly into our code can expose us to potential security risks.
-If our codebase is public or shared, our API key could be easily accessed by anyone who views the code.
-Using a `.env` file will enable us to create environment variables and store securely our API keys.
+Hardcoding them directly into your code can expose you to potential security risks.
+If your codebase is public or shared, your API key could be easily accessed by anyone who views the code.
+Using a `.env` file will enable you to create environment variables and store securely your API keys.

 In the root directory of your project, create a file named `.env`.